- Nov 21, 2022

 Preparing Your Baby

 Another important step to take before going back to work will be preparing your baby for bottle feeding, which you can start doing a couple of weeks before going back to work.
 Practice feeding your baby with a bottle.
 Let your partner give it a shot, too.
-This will both allow your baby to get used to taking a bottle and get you comfortable learning to feed with one.
+This will allow your baby to get used to taking a bottle and get you comfortable learning to feed with one.

 As soon as you know who will take care of your baby while you are at work, do a practice run where you leave him or her with the caregiver.
 Allow the caregiver to feed your baby with a bottle of breast milk.
 This way, you’ll know what to expect before you actually go back to work and, by getting physically in touch with the space, your body will build immunity to whatever germs are present in the daycare to protect your baby.